bioinf/Sibelia/README.md

 * C-Sibelia -- This tool is designed for comparison between two genomes represented either in finished form or as sets of contigs.
 It is able to detect SNPs/SNVs and indels of different scales.
+"C-Sibelia" works by locating synteny blocks between the input genomes and aligning different copies of a block.
+It considers only unique blocks, i.e. blocks having one copy in reference and one copy in another genome.

 Installation
 ============